soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ### Running a parser

-`optparse-applicative` provides non-`IO` interface to parse arguments, but the most convenient way to use it is to let it take care of fetching program arguments, try to parse them, and throw errors and help messages in case it fails.
+`optparse-applicative` provides a non-`IO` interface to parse arguments, but the most convenient way to use it is to let it take care of fetching program arguments, try to parse them, and throw errors and help messages in case it fails.
 This can be done with the function `execParser :: ParserInfo a -> IO a`.

 We can place all this options parsing stuff in a new module and then import it from `app/Main.hs`.
+Let's do that.
-Let's do that, here's what we have up until now:
+Here's what we have up until now:

 <details><summary>app/OptParse.hs</summary>